 In this book, The Righteous Mind, Jonathan Haidt shows how moral judgments arise not from reason but from gut feelings.
 He shows why liberals, conservatives, and libertarians have such different intuitions about right and wrong, and he shows why each side is actually right about many of its central concerns.
 Credit: Amazon The Righteous Mind … Continue reading The Righteous Mind: Why Good People Are Divided by Politics and Religion Jonathan Haidt (2013)

-Values Knowledge and Information ** Close Pop-up all posts in this chapter Morals are values.
+Values Knowledge and Information ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Morals are values.
 They are a set of principles that help us evaluate and distinguish right from wrong, good from bad for ourselves and society.
-What are morals?
-Morals are values.
-They are a set of principles that help us evaluate and distinguish … Continue reading What Are Morals?
+What … Continue reading What Are Morals?
 Principles of right or wrong behaviour

-Knowledge Only Exists in the Mind Knowledge and Information Management (KIM) Close Pop-up all posts in this chapter Agency is our ability to make intentional choices and act independently, shaping our lives and identities.
-The challenge is transitioning from acquiring knowledge to actively using it in the real world.
-We need to embrace the dynamic … Continue reading From Knowledge to Agency Developing agency in a changing world – cultivating the capacity to act
+Knowledge Only Exists in the Mind Knowledge and Information Management (KIM) Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Agency is our ability to make intentional choices and act independently, shaping our lives and identities.
+The challenge is transitioning … Continue reading From Knowledge to Agency Developing agency in a changing world – cultivating the capacity to act